aivars-playground/pluralsight-using-hooks-in-react18_20250626/wip_04_optimizations/README.md

 ```

 * memo
-if input parameters do not change - memorizes the result
+if input parameters do not change, memorizes the result
 ```jsx
   const SpeakerLine = memo(
     ({ speakerRec, toggleFavoriteSpeaker, updating, highlight }) => {return <div/>}